SpikeDynamics/Spiketon-Actuators/README.md

 This repository contains the full open-source release of Spiketon miniature linear actuators, designed for robotics, space exploration, medtech, and high-precision systems.
 All licensed devices are listed in the /products folder (CERN OHL-P v2 license).

+## 💬 Join the Discussion

+Have questions or want to contribute ideas?
+Visit our [GitHub Discussions](https://github.com/SpikeDynamics/Spiketon-Actuators/discussions) and share your thoughts!

 ## ✨ Features
 - Ultra-compact linear motion system
 - Space- and mission-tested components